FREE SHIPPING WORLDWIDE FOR ORDERS OVER $90

 Graefes Arch Clin Exp Ophthalmol

 Green light is the reason we have developed our proprietary nightfall red lens technology.
 Exposure to green light wavelengths at night has also been shown to have massive impacts on our sleep, and therefore overall health.
-The science shows that we really need to protect ourselves from not only blue light, but also green light up to 550nm to ensure optimal melatonin levels.
+Science shows that we really need to protect ourselves from not only blue light but also green light up to 550nm to ensure optimal melatonin levels.
 Below is a breakthrough study for determining the optimal range of artificial light to block at night, and the results clearly show that the major disruption zone for our sleep hormones melatonin is between 400 - 550nm.

-Title Of Study Publication Journal
+Publication Journal

 Action Spectrum for Melatonin Regulation in Humans: Evidence for a Novel Circadian Photoreceptor

-"Polychromatic action spectra were reasonably consistent in indicating that the spectral region between 400nm and 550nm provides the strongest. stimulation of circadian and neuroendocrine responses."
+"Polychromatic action spectra were reasonably consistent in indicating that the spectral region between 400nm and 550nm provides the strongest. stimulation of circadian and neuroendocrine responses."This means is the wavelengths of light between 400 - 550nm should be completely blocked for optimal melatonin secretion after dark.

 The Journal of Neuroscience